 What documentation do I need for B2B debt collection?

 Contracts, invoices, delivery confirmations, and payment correspondence are the core documents.
 The stronger your documentation, the faster the collection and the lower the risk of successful counter-claims.
-If documentation is incomplete, the agency can still proceed but should adjust expectations about what's recoverable.
-Start the process with whatever you have — the agency will identify any gaps.

 Can B2B collection agencies handle international debts?